StochasticBiology/hypertraps-ct/README.md

 Demonstration
 -----------
 A good place to start is `hypertraps-demos.Rmd`, where the basic form of R commands for HyperTraPS, most of the more interesting arguments that can be provided, and several scientific case studies are demonstrated.
-The expected behaviour for most of this demonstration is in `docs/hypertraps-demos.html`.
+The expected behaviour for this demonstration is in `docs/hypertraps-demos.html`.
+If you don't like R markdown, `Scripts/demo-examples.R` has much of the same content (though one part relies on some pre-executed content).

 Arguments to HyperTraPS
 ------